averageTalking/pomodoro/README.md

 There has been an error!
 ```

-Delete a specific history of your sessions
+> HISTORY MANAGEMENT - Delete a specific history of your sessions
 ```bash
 pomodoro delete <session_number>
 ```